JensRantil/jensrantil.github.io/content/posts/2023-11-07_simplicity-toolkit-programming-part-1/index.md

 serviceB.doSomethingElse();
 ```
 In the example code above, `ServiceB` depends on `ServiceA`.
 By doing "manual"
-dependency injection instead of using an IoC container library, I can
+dependency injection instead of using an IoC container library, I able to

  * understand the order of how objects are created and easily find where my
    application's entrypoint is.